This one-day training will examine and address, the following questions regarding Borderline Personality Disorder (BPD):

 Diane Clare will provide attendees with practical skills for working with those with emotional intensity difficulties.

 The workshop will also provide a brief introduction to the STEPPS (Systems Training in Emotional Predictability & Problem Solving) programme, explain why this approach is so helpful in responding to clients with consistency, and why it lends itself well to a cultural approach with Maori and Pacific cultures due to working with the client’s support system.
-A 2-day workshop about delivering the STEPPS approach will be offered in early 2020.

 Many practitioners have said that the skills learned in this workshop have been useful to apply to a wider range of clients than solely to those with borderline personality e.g. people with emotional intensity problems or impulse control problems.